Visiting Walt Disney World in November can be a trip to remember, thanks to the many special events and holidays it includes.

 Disney’s 100th Celebration continues, with Epcot as the main or “host” park for this milestone celebration.

-With the Wine & Dine race likely the weekend before, this week will definitely see moderate or even high crowds.
+Plus, with the Wine & Dine race usually the weekend before, this week will definitely see moderate or even high crowds.

 Thanksgiving Week